2600hz/monster-ui/docs/codingStandards.md

 ```

 - Data attributes should be lowercased, each word __after__ the `data-` separated by an underscore.
 - The content of data attributes may follow any convention, depending on their usage.
-Most of the time they will be used directly in the `app.js` and should follow the JavaScript convention (camel case).
+Most of the time they will be used directly in the `app.js` and should follow the JavaScript convention (camelCase).
 - When using common terms as id attributes, make sure to prepend your application's name to ensure unity.

 ```html